Maybe this sounds familiar to you?

 My personal core mission and subsequently a large part of PYP’s core focus is to protect.

-We are protecting you from a terrible first time publishing experience.
+We are protecting you from a terrible first-time publishing experience.
 You don’t know what you don’t know.
 We know that.
-And we want to help you navigate through that rather than take advantage of you, like many do in this industry.
+And we want to help you navigate through that rather than take advantage of you as many do in this industry.

 We invite you to come with all of your baggage.